GwenBritton/Linux-The_File_System/.guides/content/Shortcut--Tab-autocompletion-21d3.md

 ## Complete your command arguments faster

-As you get more familiar with your project file hierarchy, the _tab autocompletion_ keyboard shortcut shows pretty useful when adding command arguments.
+As you get more familiar with your project file hierarchy, the _tab autocompletion_ keyboard shortcut speeds up adding command arguments.

 ### Using the tab autocompletion shortcut: